bayerf42/Lox68k/doc/porting.md

 ## Board limitations

-  * There's no OS, no file system, no permanent storage (other than ROM), no multithreading/tasking, no asynchronous I/O, just one interrupt (used directly to interrupt the VM)
+  * There's no OS, no file system, no permanent storage (other than ROM), no multithreading/tasking, no asynchronous I/O, just one interrupt (used to count 100Hz ticks)
   * There are only routines to read/write a single byte over the serial interface at 9600 baud, so all I/O (including loading source code) has to be routed over those.
 The C library does this automatically, so functions like `printf` and `gets` (with simple line editing) can be